 - 1. Establish a connection (not a link) to the DUT. - 2.
-Use the Traffic Generator to send (n) FLPs with bit A0 set to logic one to put it into the ACKNOWLEDGE DETECT state. - 3.
+Use the Traffic Generator to send (n) FLPs with the Acknowledge bit not set and bit A0 set to logic one to put it into the ACKNOWLEDGE DETECT state. - 3.
 Verify that the DUT enters the ACKNOWLEDGE DETECT state. - 4.
 Repeat steps 1-3 but send FLPs encoded with bit combinations set to logic one including A1, A2, A3, A4, A5, and A6.

-- 5. Use the Traffic Generator to send (m) FLPs with the Acknowledge bit set to put the DUT into the COMPLETE ACKNOWLEDGE state. - 6.
+- 5. Use the Traffic Generator to send (n) FLPs with the Acknowledge bit not set, and (m) FLPs with the Acknowledge bit set to put the DUT into the COMPLETE ACKNOWLEDGE state. - 6.
+Verify that the DUT enters the COMPLETE ACKNOWLEDGE state. - 7.
 Repeat step 5 but send FLPs encoded with all possible one bit differences.